cadaver/c64gameframework/README.md

 # C64gameframework

 Framework for multidirectionally scrolling games on the Commodore 64.
-Used in the upcoming MW ULTRA game.
+A modified version (practically this means optimized to be unusable except for the project in question) is used in the MW ULTRA game.

 Features: